This post was contributed by Chelsea Douglas, a Software Engineer at Plotly.

 I recently had the chance to team up with Domino Data Lab to produce a webinar that demonstrated how to use Plotly to create data visualizations inside of Domino notebooks.
 In this post, I'll share a few of the benefits that I discovered while using Plotly and Domino together.

 Plotly is a web-based data visualization platform for data scientists and engineers.
 The engine behind our platform is plotly.js, an open source charting library built on D3.js and stack.gl.
 We have APIs for R, Python, and MATLAB to make it easy for data scientists to work in the programming language of their choice, and accessible for teams that work in multiple languages.
 This works really well with Domino's platform, where you can create notebooks in a variety of languages.
 Below I'll showcase two examples, one in R and one in Python.
-Both of these examples are stored in a Domino project folder which you can view here.

 First, let's check out an example in R. I'll use some twitter data from Plotly's twitter account to show how to create an interactive 2-D visualization for K-Means clustering using Plotly's R Library.
 This example is based on a previous r-bloggers post.
 Arguably my favorite feature of Domino's notebooks is the ability to open an RStudio session in the browser tab.
 I highly recommend starting an RStudio session in Domino and testing this out for yourself!
-If you've visited my project as mentioned above, you can open the

 In R, we'll first install the necessary packages, load the libraries, and then use a twitter app to initiate authentication and pull in data from twitter.